IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 ..
 Warning::
    Qt version of used PyQt5 (compiled with Qt) and Qt designer must match!

-For the purposes of this HowTo section a widget source code for the **Magnetics IDS overview Plugin** was developed and it is available in the IMASViz source code (VizPlugins/viz_example).
+For the purposes of this HowTo section, a widget source code for the **Magnetics IDS overview Plugin** was developed and it is available in the IMASViz source code (VizPlugins/viz_example).
 As it is mainly intended only as an example of a plugin (including an example of the widget source code), it